gohoken/interview/readme.md

 └── acceptance-criteria.md  <- The assignment
 ```

-- The `web/` directory contains the Next.js web application code.
+- The `web/` directory contains the Next.js web application code
-- The `backend/` directory contains a python api
+- The `backend/` directory contains a Python API

 ## Forking the Repository

 To get started, you need to fork this repository to your own GitHub account.
 Follow these steps:

 1. Visit the original repository on GitHub: https://github.com/gohoken/interview
-2. Click on the "Fork" button in the top-right corner of the page.
+2. Click on the "Fork" button in the top-right corner of the page
-3. Choose your GitHub account to fork the repository into.
+3. Choose your GitHub account to fork the repository into

 Once you have successfully forked the repository, you will have a copy of it in your own GitHub account.